qtile/qtile/docs/manual/config/index.rst

 the configuration lookup process, as well as what the key bindings are in the default config.

-The default config is not intended to be sutiable for all users; it's mostly just there so qtile does /something/ when fired up, and so that it doesn't crash and cause you to lose all your work if you reload a bad config.
+The default config is not intended to be suitable for all users; it's mostly just there so qtile does /something/ when fired up, and so that it doesn't crash and cause you to lose all your work if you reload a bad config.